jweiland-net/schooldirectory/Documentation/Configuration/Index.rst

 You can fine tuning the page browser

 Example: plugin.tx_schooldirectory.settings.pageBrowser.itemsPerPage = 15
-Example: plugin.tx_schooldirectory.settings.pageBrowser.insertAbove = 1
-Example: plugin.tx_schooldirectory.settings.pageBrowser.insertBelow = 0
-Example: plugin.tx_schooldirectory.settings.pageBrowser.maximumNumberOfLinks = 5

 **itemsPerPage**

 Reduce result of school records to this value for a page

-**insertAbove**

-Insert page browser above list of school records

-**insertBelow**

-Insert page browser below list of school records.
-I remember a bug in TYPO3 CMS.
-So I can not guarantee that this option will work.

-**maximumNumberOfLinks**

-If you have many school records it makes sense to reduce the amount of pages in page browser to a fixed maximum value.
-Instead of 1, 2, 3, 4, 5, 6, 7, 8 you will get 1, 2, 3...8, 9 if you have configured this option to 5.